 Beds are not the best place for rabbits for numerous reasons, but try telling that to a rabbit.
 Many house rabbits will figure out how to jump up on the bed at some point and discover that they like it up there.
 Once a bunny starts jumping on the bed, it can be hard to discourage.

-So, why does my rabbit keep jumping on my bed?
+So, why does my rabbit jump on my bed?
 They may be jumping up to be close to you or to claim the bed as their territory.
 Some, unfortunately, may be inclined to use your bed as a litter box or dig in the bedding.
 Rabbits like soft, comfy places as much as we do and may see your bed as the epitome of luxury.

 This article will take a deep dive into the workings of little bunny brains that can lead to their obsession with your bed.
 We’ll follow up with a few reasons why you may not want to encourage this behavior and some tips on how to stop your bunny from jumping on your bed.